CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/4-Sales-Demo.md

     ![](./Images/p4t1p3.png)

 1. Now let’s compare national trends to your company’s sales performance.
-You’ll upload the provided dataset and ask Copilot to visualize the data:
+You’ll upload the provided dataset and ask Copilot to visualize the data.
 In the prompt field, type:

     ```text
     I need to know the quarterly trends for each of our sales regions.
 Create a quarterly revenue line graph for the past 2 years based on: